-If you want your 30 hours FREE childcare to continue, you MUST re-confirm your details & eligibility every 3 months.
+If you want your 30 hours childcare to continue, you MUST re-confirm your details & eligibility every 3 months.
 Full information is available below in the "Re-Confirm Eligibility" tab below.

 This is not available to everyone and there are strict criteria in place, as follows:

 The same rules apply to anyone on a zero-hours contract or those who are self-employed.
 However, it is important to remember that this scheme is being introduced to help working parents and is not simply a way for those choosing not to work to be able to access an additional benefit.

 There are certain provisions in place for families where one of the parents:

 Help will be available to ascertain what support will be in place for these families and how to access it.
 Parents who are studying or in training will not be eligible unless they also work and meet the above listed minimum average earnings threshold.

 I’m not sure if I’m paid the equivalent of 16 hours at National Minimum Wage or National Living Wage?